Types of Water Contaminants & How to Make Water Safe

 Directions

-• Let it stand for at least 30 minutes before you drink it.
+• Allow the mixture to stand for at least 30 minutes before drinking.

 • Store the disinfected water in clean, sanitized containers with tight covers.